Detecting the Future: All-at-Once Event Sequence Forecasting with Horizon Matching: Proposed Approach

+The proposed DEF method (Fig.~\ref{fig:detpp}) utilizes a backbone model to extract embeddings from historical data.
+Next, it simultaneously predicts $\mathrm{K}$ future event candidates by using multiple prediction heads.
+Here, the hyperparameter of our method, $\mathrm{K}$, should be larger than the typical sequence length in a specified time horizon $\mathrm{H}$.
+During training, the model aligns its predictions with ground truth and computes pairwise losses in the novel horizon matching loss function.
+At inference time, the model simultaneously predicts $\mathrm{K}$ events and retains only candidates with high prediction scores.
+Below, we provide a detailed overview of the event prediction head, the sequence model, and the associated training and inference procedures.

-As depicted in Figure \ref{fig:detpp}, the probability $\hat{o}$ of an event occurring is modeled using a neural network head with a sigmoid activation function.
-A separate head with softmax activation models the distribution $\hat{p}(l)$ of event labels.
-For the time shift, we employ an approach similar to Mixture Density Networks (MDNs) \citep{bishop1994mdn}, modeling the time shift as a Laplace distribution with a unit scale parameter:
+\paragraph{Prediction Head} Our method captures the complexity of event sequences by modeling each component of an event using a probabilistic framework that provides a rigorous basis for evaluating the likelihood of ground-truth event sequences.
+Specifically, we propose predicting the probability of an event occurring, the distribution of event labels, and the distribution of time shifts relative to the last observed event.
+As depicted in Fig.~\ref{fig:detpp}, the probability $\hat{o}$ of an event occurring is modeled using a neural network with a sigmoid activation function.
+A separate head with softmax activation (SM) models the distribution $\hat{p}(l)$ of event labels.
+For the time shift, we use a Laplace distribution with a unit scale parameter, similarly to Mixture Density Networks (MDNs)~\cite{bishop1994mdn} and intensity-free MTPP~\cite{shchur2019intensityfree}:

-where $\hat{t}$ is the model's predicted time shift.
-This formulation provides a probabilistic interpretation of the Mean Absolute Error (MAE) loss function.
-By combining these predicted probabilities, we can estimate the likelihood of a future event given the model’s output:
+where $\hat{t}$ denotes the predicted time shift.
+This formulation offers a probabilistic interpretation of the MAE loss function.
+Note that a more rigorous formulation would involve using a truncated distribution to prevent negative time steps.
+However, preliminary experiments showed slightly worse performance with this approach, likely due to the reliance of most evaluation metrics on MAE.

+By combining the predicted probabilities, we can estimate the likelihood of a future event given the output of the model:

 where $y = (t, l)$ represents an event with timestamp $t$ and label $l$.
-The probability of a missed event (i.e., no event occurring) is given by:
+In Eq~\ref{eq:head-prediction}, we assume that, given the history of events, the timestamp, label, and occurrence of the next event are conditionally independent.
+The probability of a missed event (no event occurring) is given by:

-This probabilistic framework provides a rigorous basis for evaluating the likelihood of different event outcomes.